2.7 Functions and Control Flow

 }

-• Conditions must be of type bool and require no parentheses.
+• Conditions must be of type bool and need no parentheses.

 • Enclosing braces are mandatory for each code block.

-C allows non-zero integers as truthy values, and parentheses around conditions are required.
+(In C, non-zero integers are considered truthy, and parentheses around conditions are required.)

 while Loop